Rod Argent: Early years

 Argent was born in St Albans, Hertfordshire, into a working-class family.
 His father, Les Argent, was an aeronautical engineer who machined parts at the De Havilland aircraft factory; he had also been the leader of two semi-professional dance bands, the Les Argent Quartet and Les Argent and his Rhythm Kings.
-Although his father did not teach Argent music, he was raised hearing him playing the upright piano in the family home.
-Argent's mother was one of eight children, and Argent grew up with "a substantial network of cousins, uncles and aunts" living in the town.
+Although his father did not teach him music, Argent was raised hearing his father playing the upright piano in the family home.
+Argent's mother was one of eight children and Argent grew up with "a substantial network of cousins, uncles and aunts" living in the town.

 He decided to become a musician "aged eight or nine", and as a child, he sang as a chorister in the St Albans Cathedral Choir.
 While at St Albans School, he met Paul Atkinson and Hugh Grundy.
 Argent, Atkinson, and Grundy first played together at a jam on Easter 1961 in St Albans.

 Argent wanted to form a band and initially asked his cousin Jim Rodford to join as a bass guitarist.
 Rodford was playing in local band called the Bluetones at the time, so declined.
 Colin Blunstone and Paul Arnold joined the new band in early 1961, while all five members were still at school.
 Arnold left not long after and was replaced by Chris White.
 After the band won a local contest, they recorded a demo as their prize.
 Argent's song "She's Not There" got them a recording contract with Decca.